swiftlang/swiftly/README.md

 $ swiftly update
 ```

 To update the latest installed release version to the latest available release version, the “latest” version can be provided.
-Note that this may update the toolchain to the next minor or even major version
+Note that this may update the toolchain to the next minor or even major version.

 ```
 swiftly update latest